Rami-Albaroudi/FloydWarshallAlgorithm/README.md

 ### Sample Graphs ###

-This project includes several sample graphs for testing different scenarios:
+This project includes several sample graphs for testing different scenarios, including:

-1. **Small Graph (4 Nodes)**: A simple graph with basic connections.
+1. **Graph n Nodes**: Graphs with between 2 to 10 nodes.
-2. **Disconnected Graph**: A graph where some nodes are completely disconnected.
+2. **Disconnected Graph**: A graph where no nodes are connected.
+3. **Connected Graph**: A graph where all nodes are connected.
-3. **Graph with Negative Weights**: A graph with negative edge weights but no negative cycles.
+4. **Graph with Negative Weights**: A graph with negative weights but no negative cycles.
-4. **Graph with Negative Cycle**: A graph containing a negative weight cycle (to test failure cases).
-5. **Extra-Large Graph (16 Nodes)**: A larger graph to test scalability.

 All sample graphs are defined in `src/tests/testgraphs.py`.